Protect Yourself and Your Loved Ones

 The best time to get vaccinated is as soon as the vaccine is available, which is often as early as August.
 Protection from the vaccine occurs within two weeks of vaccination and lasts throughout the flu season.
 If you don’t get it right away, you can still get vaccinated through the fall, winter, or spring since flu season usually peaks in January or February but often continues through May.

-Children aged 6 months through 8 years of age who have never received a seasonal flu vaccine need two doses of vaccine spaced at least 4 weeks apart.
-This flu season, other children in this age group may need two doses as well.
+Children aged 6 months through 8 years of age (who have never received influenza vaccine or who have not previously received a lifetime total of ≥2 doses) need two doses of vaccine spaced at least 4 weeks apart.
 For individuals 9 years of age and older, only one dose of vaccine is needed each flu season regardless of how early the vaccine is given.

 - All persons aged 6 months and older should be vaccinated annually.